K4mi1ewski/CPP_lab_4sem/README.md

 # CPP_lab_4sem
-Tasks from (Object-Oriented-Programming 1) course at AGH
+My own solutions to the tasks from (Object-Oriented-Programming 1) course at AGH.